RED HOT ISSUES (Updated!)

 Renewing your License

-You are NO longer required to list your clockhours to renew your license.
+You are NO longer required to LIST your clockhours to renew your license.
 But, there is a more aggressive auditing policy in place.
 If you do not have your clockhours when you are audited, you could be taking an unplanned vacation!
-When you renew online it still asks you to list the classes, but… some of the numbers are too big… they are redoing the online renewal… but it takes time.
-So here is the form to renew!
+So here is the form to renew if you can’t find yours!
 You just fill it out, attest that you have taken the hours, and mail it in.
-The counter at the Dept of Licensing in Olympia will no longer be open to the public… I suggest that you scan certificates and keep a file on your computer with your scanned certificates.
+Or, you can renew online.
+The counter at the Dept of Licensing in Olympia will no longer be open to the public… I suggest that you scan certificates and keep a file on your computer with the certificates.
 You do not have to keep a paper copy.

 renewal form in pdf.
 Renewal Form from DOL Dec 15